lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 Recall that magnitudes are are logarithmic quantities.
-For relatively small errors (less than about 10%) one can perform the propagation-of- errors analysis to find sigma(mag) = (2.5/ln(10.)) * (sigma(flux)/flux), or approximately igma(mag) = 1.086*(sigma(flux)/flux).
+For relatively small errors (less than about 10%) one can perform the propagation-of- errors analysis to find sigma(mag) = (2.5/ln(10.)) * (sigma(flux)/flux), which can be approximated as sigma(mag) = 1.086*(sigma(flux)/flux).
 Let's use this equation to add a `u_calibMagErr` column by filling in the following in the "Define Synthetic Column" window like so:

 .. figure:: /_static/TOPCAT_CMD_tutorial_11.png
     :name: TOPCAT_CMD_tutorial_11.png